 How to define a Contamination Control Strategy (CCS)

-In Part 1 of this blog series we learned how contamination is defined and what it means to control potential contamination.
-In Part 2 we discussed how the EU GMP Annex 1 2020 Draft Guidance regards CCS.
-In Part 3 we will talk about how to define the potential root causes of contamination.
+In part 1 of this blog series we learned how contamination is defined and what it means to control potential contamination.
+In Part 2 we will talk about how to define a Contamination Control Strategy (CCS) including how the new EU GMP Annex 1 draft guidelines define a CCS.

 Want to read more?
 Jump to other released PMS posts in this series:

 - Part 1 of 4: How is Contamination Defined?

 - Part 2 of 4: What do the guidelines say about CCS?
 (You are here!)